 - $1 million per-occurrence excess liability insurance

-- Criminal background and DMV record checks on all community drivers
+- Seven-year criminal background checks, and DMV record checks on all community drivers

 - In-person screening & vehicle inspection

 - Zero-tolerance drug and alcohol policy

 - 5-star rating system for community drivers and passengers

 This is only the beginning.
 As we expand in 2013, we’ll continue to work with cities and regulators to build a more social, affordable and sustainable transportation solution.
 You are our community’s pioneers who make this vision possible, and we thank you for supporting the movement.